 North American markets get 2.0 EcoBoost engine with 250 hp and 275 lb.-ft.
 (373 Nm) of torque (using 93 octane fuel).

-Buyers can also choose from a range of EcoBoost petrol and EcoBlue diesel engines, paired to a 6-speed manual or a new 8-speed automatic transmission.
+Buyers can also choose from a range of EcoBoost petrol and EcoBlue diesel engines, paired with a 6-speed manual or a new 8-speed automatic transmission.
 These include 190 hp 2.0-litre diesel, 120 hp 1.5-litre diesel, and 1.5-litre 3-cylinder EcoBoost petrol engine offered with 120 hp and 150 hp.
 The EcoBoost gets cylinder deactivation technology that can disengage or re-engage one cylinder in 14 milliseconds – claimed to be 20 times faster than a blink of an eye.